-- Paper is well wetted when you see water appearing some seconds after slanting the box.
-Or press with one finger on the moist paper and check if there is a small puddle of water visible around the finger.
+- Paper is well moist; you see water appearing some seconds after slanting the box.
+Or the paper feels moist.

-- Long (high) bean plants?
+- Long bean plants?
 Plant them deeper in the soil.

-- On some bean seeds, green/blue fungus spots can appear.
+- On bean seeds, green/blue fungus spots can appear.

-- Old bean seed gives more rotting and/or fungus spots.
+- Old bean seed gives more rotting seeds and/or fungus spots.

-- In the box, seeds germinate under ideal circumstances (humidity, air, light).
+- In the box, seeds germinate under ideal circumstances: humidity, air, temperature.

-- More beans needed, place more systems on top of each other.
+- More beans needed, place more boxes with lids on top of each other.

-- You can plant the bean plants at all summer weather conditions (sunshine, rain).
+- You can replant bean plants at all weather conditions, when not freezing.

-- Write info (variety, date) on absorbing paper before wetting.
-See photo below.
+- Write info (variety, date) on the kitchen paper before wetting.

 E)# How fast germinating and growing

-From 8 days on, some bean plants are big enough to plant in the garden.
+From 8 days on, there are bean plants that are big enough to be replanted.

 F)# Putting in a big tray or in flower pots